azcoov/azcoov.github.com/_posts/2012-01-02-nearby-now-for-ios-android.md

 I never enjoyed Silverlight or WPF much.
 I shipped a WPF app a couple of years ago.
 I've dabbled a little in Windows Phone stuff.
 One thing that bugs me, because I'm a little insane, is laying out views with XML.
 I don't think it's XML that's the problem but rather the horrendous support IDE's have for designing them without doing it directly in markup.
 It reminds me of the drag-and-drop bloat of asp.net 1.1, where you'd drag a datagrid onto a form and 500 lines of code later you had this incomprehensible chunk of HTML that made no sense.
 Same sort of thing with XML layouts.

 For building basic views (Nearby Now doesn't really have "advanced" views), I tip my hat to Xcode.
 The storyboard feature is absolutely amazing.
-I'm a visual person so laying out application flow is a storyboard makes a ton of sense to me.
+I'm a visual person so laying out application flow in a storyboard makes a ton of sense to me.
 Add in the fact that you can wire-up your transitions right from the storyboard and you've got a winner.
 I spent a lot less time in Xcode working on the UI than I did in Eclipse.
 I love seeing a birds-eye-view of the application flow and that's what the storyboard gets you.

 ###Resources